 Further Information —

-To keep up to date with how the ADIA Code of Practice is working to strengthen the trust that exists between the dental industry, dental professionals and consumers subscribe to the Twitter feed @AusDental or follow us on Facebook at www.facebook.com/dental.industry.
-Alternatively, you can contact the Association via email at email@example.com or by telephone on 1300 943 094.
+To keep up to date with how the ADIA Code of Practice is working to strengthen the trust that exists between the dental industry, dental professionals, and consumers, subscribe to the Twitter feed @AusDental or follow us on Facebook at www.facebook.com/dental.industry.
+Alternatively, you can contact the Association via email at firstname.lastname@example.org or by telephone on 1300 943 094.

 This information is available for your use under a Creative Commons Attribution 3.0 Australia licence, with the exception of the ADIA logo, other images and where otherwise stated.